-Son of bass legend Jimmy Garrison, Matt tells FBPO about being mentored by Jack DeJohnette and Dave Holland, living in Rome, his brand new company!
+Son of bass legend Jimmy Garrison talks of being mentored by Jack DeJohnette, Dave Holland

 Matt Garrison was born in New York City on June 2, 1970, the son of John Coltrane bassist, Jimmy Garrison.
 For the first eight years of his life, Matt grew up in amidst of a community of musicians, dancers, visual artists and poets.
 After the death of his father, Matt’s family moved to Rome, Italy, where the young boy studied piano and bass guitar.